 Mentoring for young professional artists

-Founded by soprano and conductor Barbara Hannigan, Equilibrium focuses on singers who are finished with their training and in the first substantial phase of their professional career.
-Equilibrium is suited for singers who already have professional solo experience on stage.
+Founded by soprano and conductor Barbara Hannigan, Equilibrium focuses on young musicians who are finished with their training and in the first substantial phase of their professional career, with special attention to singers.
+Equilibrium is suited for musicians who already have professional solo experience on stage.
 Equilibrium aims to help young artists further their professional development, elevating their total musicianship and discipline, offering projects with leading orchestras and ensembles.

 Last spring, Equilibrium held general auditions for projects in the 2018-19 and 2019-20 seasons.
-The casting for the The Rake’s Progress is complete.
+The casting for the first season of Equilibrium projects is complete.

 A new round of auditions will eventually take place for upcoming Equilibrium projects.